Treats, taboos and traditions... Here’s everything you need to know about celebrating Chinese New Year 2023 in Singapore!

 2. Toss to a prosperous year ahead

 Nobody wants to look like a total newb during this Chinese New Year tradition.
 And FYI: yusheng is the dish, lo hei is the act of tossing the dish.
 Watch our video that decodes the lo hei prosperity toss and you’ll be looking like a pro in no time.
 Rivers of gold!
 Psst: want to try something out of the ordinary?
-We’ve got you covered with exquisite yusheng platters this Year of the Tiger.
+We’ve got you covered with exquisite yusheng platters this Year of the Rabbit.

 3. Huat’s up for Chinese New Year?